Before hitting the woods this fall, make sure you purchase your license and brush up on Tennessee’s hunting regulations.

 In summary, a Tennessee Small Game license is mandatory for all hunters targeting small game species, with hunter education certification required for most applicants.

-While the Tennessee Small Game license covers most small game species, there are additional permits and stamps that hunters should be aware of depending on the species they intend to pursue.
+While a standard hunting license covers most small game species, there are additional permits and stamps that hunters should be aware of depending on the species they intend to pursue.

-For example, if you plan to hunt migratory birds such as ducks or doves, you will need to comply with federal regulations that require a valid Migratory Bird Hunting and Conservation Stamp (commonly known as a Duck Stamp).
+For example, if you plan to hunt migratory birds such as waterfowl, you will need to comply with federal regulations that require a valid Migratory Bird Hunting and Conservation Stamp (commonly known as a Duck Stamp).
 This stamp is issued by the U.S. Fish and Wildlife Service and is mandatory nationwide.

 Additionally, Tennessee requires hunters to register with the Harvest Information Program (HIP) if they intend to hunt migratory game birds.
 This registration helps wildlife agencies monitor harvest data and manage populations effectively.